AntonioFasano/LookOut/README.md

 LookOut
 ==================

-LookOut is a Microsoft Outlook class macro intended to manage contacts.
+LookOut Contact Freedom is a Microsoft Outlook class macro intended to manage contacts.
 The main objective is to move contacts  organisation from a folder structure to a category structure.
 The former is peculiar of Outlook, so you are locked-in.
  Hopefully, by using the procedures in this class, you will be able to move your contacts data to other applications,  not based on a folder classification (e.g. Google contacts or Thunderbird) without losing the structure, hence the name.